A puppy joined the Wilson family in the town of Dexter, Iowa, in August 1935, right during the Depression.

 They made a bed for the new pet on the back porch, where he always greeted his family.
 Danny was in junior high that fall and got home from school first.
 The pup would just jump into his arms.

 Delbert was the one who came up with the name “Spats.”
-He and Donald had played in their uncles’ World War I uniforms, which had included Spats.
+He and Donald had played in their uncles’ World War I uniforms, which had included spats over their shoes.

 During cold weather there was a mitten box behind the kitchen stove.
 In the evening Spats would grab a mitten and nudge it against someone’s knee, to get them to play “chase the mitten” with him.
 Once another neighbor, O.S.
 Neal, came to deliver milk.
 Spats noticed a glove dangling from his hand, grabbed it, and ran off with it to his box on the porch.
 Mr. Neal knocked on the door to report what had happened and get his glove back.
 I imagine he and Leora enjoyed the episode.